LIT-Protocol/docs/docs/resources/ceramicExample.md

 Locate the `doSendMessage` method definition.
 You'll notice that an array named `accessControlConditions` is defined within this method that uses [Boolean Logic](../sdk/access-control/condition-types/boolean-logic.md) discussed in our access control section.
 In this simple example, we're setting access control conditions based on the user's address (in this case, requiring that the user's address be strictly equal to the one we're currently signed in with).

-Next, you'll find an `encrypted` constant assigned to the evaluated result of invoking `encryptWithLit`, using the Lit client instance, the raw message, access control conditions, and assigned chain as arguments.
+Next, you'll find an `encrypted` constant assigned to the evaluated result of invoking `encryptWithLit`, using the Lit client instance, the raw message, access control conditions, and the assigned chain as arguments.
 This method is imported from /utils/lit.ts.
 Similar to the Ceramic authentication flow outlined in the previous section, `encryptWithLit` first invoked a child method called `checkAndSignAuthMessage` that checks for an existing cryptographic authentication signature and creates one if it does not exist.
 The result of this signature is then stored in local storage so the user doesn't have to sign each time they perform an operation.

 If this is your first time submitting a message after following the steps above, your MetaMask will prompt you to generate the signature mentioned above: